dmitriilezine/AzureSecureAdministration/SolutionOverview.md

 or specific target Azure AD application from the user device.
 If device is deemed to be not compliant with specified policies then user will be denied access to Azure control plane or target application.

-By using Azure PAW for all critical Azure AD privileged identities, we can provide higher security posture for mamagement of Azure Virtual Datacenter.
+By using Azure PAW for all critical Azure AD privileged identities, we can provide higher security posture for management of Azure Virtual Datacenter.

 The design of the controls and deployment for Azure PAW is being done in parallel and is not documented here.